ibm-cloud-docs/cloud-object-storage/tutorials/cos-events-at.md

 For more about {{site.data.keyword.cos_full}}, you can quickly get an overview by [getting started with {{site.data.keyword.cos_full_notm}}](/docs/cloud-object-storage?topic=cloud-object-storage-getting-started).
 Also, you can find out more regarding {{site.data.keyword.at_full}} at the [getting started with {{site.data.keyword.at_short}}](/docs/services/Activity-Tracker-with-LogDNA?topic=logdnaat-getting-started#getting-started).

-With so many options, there is literally too much to cover that is beyond the scope of this tutorial.
-Here are some links to explore more of the ideas presented in this document.
+With so many options, there is literally too much to cover beyond the scope of this tutorial.
+Here are only a few links to explore more of the ideas presented in this document to get you started on your own journey.

 ### Viewing Events
 {: #tracking-cos-events-viewing}

+With multiple options for viewing events in {{site.data.keyword.at_short}}, it may be helpful to review the [documentation](/docs/services/Activity-Tracker-with-LogDNA?topic=logdnaat-view_events).

 ### Configuring Alerts
 {: #tracking-cos-events-configuring-alerts}

+In {{site.data.keyword.at_short}} there are two kinds of alerts but many different ways to use them, as shown in the documentation for [configuring alerts](/docs/services/Activity-Tracker-with-LogDNA?topic=logdnaat-alerts).

 ### Exporting Events
 {: #tracking-cos-events-exporting}

+After generating information about each event, {{site.data.keyword.at_short}} also has the ability to [export the events](/docs/services/Activity-Tracker-with-LogDNA?topic=logdnaat-export) per your configuration.

 ### Archiving Events
 {: #tracking-cos-events-archiving}

+In this tutorial, events from {{site.data.keyword.cos_short}} were viewed in {{site.data.keyword.at_short}} as log entries.
+Reversing the relationship between them, you can also [archive {{site.data.keyword.at_short}} events in {{site.data.keyword.cos_full_notm}}](/docs/services/Activity-Tracker-with-LogDNA?topic=logdnaat-archiving).